WashUMockTrial/wumt/_members/harris-lichtenstein.md

 joinYear: '2018'
 graduationYear: '2022'
 majors: History and Economics
-photo: /img/uploads/45110919_1799689713486269_6410622375888420864_n.jpg
+photo: /img/uploads/wumt harris.jpg
 hometown: 'Sarasota, Florida'
 biography: >-
-  Harris is a sophomore studying History and Economics.
-He has had a love for public speaking for years, participating in theater, speech, and now mock trial.
-He is excited to be a part of a such an amazing team filled with wonderful people!
+  WUMT’s favorite Florida Man, Harris brings his love of gators, relaxed clothing standards, and utter cluelessness about the Midwest to every team function.
+He absolutely loves public speaking and this team, and he could not ask for a better group of people to devote his time to!
 ---